cristobalgvera/chek-mss-projects/README.md

 Think this as a way to properly develop any project without install anything but Docker and VSCode in your machine.

+### Debug

+In order to debug your running container, you simply must to enter to the Dev Container using VSCode, then go to the `Run and Debug` section and run the `Attach to Server` predefined configuration.

+Also, if you want to debug in your local machine, you simply need to run the `Debug Server` configuration.
+This will launch the project and open an attachable port that will be used by the attach process.

 ## Useful commands

 ```bash